typebytes/angular-checklist/content/router/lazy-loading.md

 ---
-title: Lazy loading
+title: Lazy Loading
 ---
-# Lazy loading modules
+# Lazy load feature modules

 Angular is using a modular architecture.
 This allows us to split the application into different modules.
 When using the Angular CLI, it becomes really easy to lazy load these modules via our route definitions.